mralamdari/Machine_Learning_Projects/X&O_With_MLP/README.md

 #  Hello  guys
-In this project yo will learn how to create one of the simplest neural networks called Adaline.
+In this project you will learn how to create one of the simplest neural networks called Adaline.

 This project will detect the patterns on the board, this patterns consists of: X and O.